mwmosca/NeuralNetwork/README.md

 Neural networks with the same hyperparameters may demonstrate different performance after training.
 This results from the randomization associated with initializing connection weights in the networks and the order in which training data is fed into the networks.
 Users may select the number of networks to train so they may assess how performance can vary.
 After the networks are trained and tested the following model metrics are reported:
 - maximum accuracy among all models
+- mean accuracy
 - mean training time
-- mean accuracy
 - mean processing time

-The code was written using the C++ Standard Library.
-The only exception is a simple function that displays MNIST images using [OpenCV libraries](https://opencv.org/).
-This has been commented out of the source code for accessibility.
-The code was compiled with Visual C++ 14.2.
+The code was written using the C++17 standard and compiled with Visual C++ 14.2.

 ## Usage
 ### Default: